-The recent concern coincides with an FDA announcement in December 2017, when the agency recommended a new class warning and other safety measures for all GBCAs used for MRI exams.
+The recent concern coincides with an FDA announcement in December 2017.
+The agency recommended a new class warning and other safety measures for all GBCAs used for MRI exams.
 This warning was fueled by recent evidence that gadolinium can be retained in the brain (and other body tissues) for months to years after exposure.

 It was a Mayo Clinic research team that, in a 2015 study published in Radiology, retrieved archived tissues from the Mayo Clinic Biorepository within Mayo’s Biobank (one of the largest resources of its kind) to determine whether or not repeated doses of gadolinium from MRIs caused any type of accrual of the metal in neuronal tissue.

 “Mayo Clinic’s Bioservices offers a unique resource that allowed us to rapidly carry out this study,” says Robert McDonald, M.D., Ph.D., a neuroradiologist and scientist at Mayo in Rochester, Minnesota, and lead investigator on the study.
 “We found that gadolinium accumulates in a dose-dependent fashion in the brain.
 It also accumulates in every tissue in the body over time.”